-Our editors chose the turkey from D'Artagnan as our overall winner after sampling a Green Circle turkey for Thanksgiving dinner, in addition to other high-quality meats from their extensive offerings throughout the rest of the year.
-For a smaller turkey dinner, we recommend Rastelli’s Oven-Ready Turkey Breast Roast for its ease of preparation and flavor.
+Our editors chose the turkey from D'Artagnan as our overall winner after sampling a Green Circle turkey for a holiday dinner, in addition to other high-quality meats from their extensive offerings throughout the rest of the year.
+To satisfy everyone at the table, Harry & David has a Sliced Ham and Turkey Sampler complete with 2 pounds of each type of meat.

-Sure, you can go to the grocery store and buy a basic frozen turkey, but it's no secret there are many more choices available online.
+Sure, you can go to the grocery store and buy a basic frozen turkey, but it's no secret there are many more choices available online, no matter what time of the year it is.
 You can find everything from heritage birds that are not at all like the ones you see at the grocery store to cooked birds that you simply have to heat, slice, and serve.
 Whether you’re craving something different or simply looking for a free-range and organic bird, you can order online and make the dinner exactly what you want.
-Even better, many of these sellers offer great turkeys all year long.

 Here are the best mail order turkeys to help you enjoy a delicious feast.

 Smoked breasts available

 D'Artagnan has earned a reputation as one of the best places to buy mail-order turkeys and other gourmet meats, and after our Associate Editorial Director, Mary Kate Hoban, prepared one of the Green Circle birds for her family's Thanksgiving dinner, we knew the brand was deserving of our best overall spot.
 D'Artagnan's turkeys are all farm-raised.
 In fact, each farmer D'Artagnan works with signs an agreement saying they will never use antibiotics or added hormones.
 The company offers organic birds, heritage turkeys, bone-in-turkey breast, and even wild turkey, ranging in size from 8 to 24 pounds.